Procedures on the Newly Deceased

 This policy applies to all Indiana University School of Medicine (IUSM) Graduate Medical Education (GME) resident physicians.Policy Statement

-IUSM firmly prohibits invasive procedures on the newly deceased solely for teaching purposes by medical students, residents, and fellows.
+IUSM firmly prohibits invasive procedures on the newly deceased solely for teaching purposes by learners.

 It is understood that IUSM training programs have an obligation to ensure residents’ procedural and technical skills, including abilities to perform invasive procedures.
 Additionally, any patient who is an organ donor has already agreed to further invasive procedures.